c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-2-initializing-k8s-with-kubeadm/finish.md

 The main purpose of this experiment is to take you through the basic usage of Kubernetes, mainly including:

-- YAML development, deployment, update, and rollback for Deployment
+- Deployment YAML development, deployment, updates, and rollbacks
 - YAML development, deployment, and access for Service
 - Ingress Controller deployment
 - YAML development, deployment, and access for Ingress